nalgeon/sqlime/README.md

 ### 🔋 Full-blown database in the browser

-SQLime is backed by the latest version of SQLite, provided by an excellent [WASM](https://sqlite.org/wasm/doc/trunk/index.md) subproject.
+SQLime is backed by the latest version of SQLite via the [WASM](https://sqlite.org/wasm) subproject.
 It provides a full-featured SQL implementation, including indexes, triggers, views, transactions, CTEs, window functions and execution plans.

 ### 🔌 Connect any data source